-After the Installation Request Form is received, Customer Support will contact you to schedule the installation of your system.
+Fill out and follow the instructions on the TSQ 9000 Installation Request Form.
+After the installation request form is received, Customer Support will contact you to schedule the installation of your system.
 It is important to confirm that all the requirements on the form are met BEFORE the Field Service Engineer arrives.